jrschultz/VE5REV/_posts/2025-03-04-ResidentialOCFD.md

 ### The Housing

 In my build, I housed the transformer assembly in a waterproof exterior electrical box.
 These are really expensive and if I was to do it again, I would look at finding a cheaper alternative gasketed project box on Amazon or someplace.
 But it was available and it's pretty robust.
 It would be best suited for a QTH install rather than portable.
 If you used these chunky cores, it could easily be built into PVC pipe for portable.
 I think it's wise to consider the thermal implications of tight builds.
 Having space to dissipate heat is probably not a bad thing.
 I used all stainless steel hardware.
 But you could use binding posts instead of wing nuts.

-**My understanding is the short wire should be connected to the coax center and the long wire should be connected to the coax shield.**

 ![Balun](./assets/ROCFD/ROCFD04.webp)